UPBGE/upbge/doc/python_api/rst/bge.render.rst

    .. deprecated:: 0.3.0

    Sets the eye separation for stereo mode.
-Usually Focal Length/30 provides a confortable value.
+Usually Focal Length/30 provides a comfortable value.

    :arg eyesep: The distance between the left and right eye.
    :type eyesep: float